-Lancaster Veterinary Hospital offers pet boarding for both cats and dogs.
-Cats have their own spacious, temperature-controlled kennel and share a cat play area.
-Dogs have their own temperature-controlled indoor kennel and share an outside exercise yard.
-Pets can be checked into and out of our boarding facilities during our regular business hours, Monday-Saturday.
+Animal Hospital of Danville offers pet boarding for both cats and dogs.
+Cats have their own spacious, temperature-controlled kennel.
+Dogs have their own temperature-controlled indoor kennel with individual access to their own outside area.
+Pets can be checked into and out of our boarding facilities during our regular business hours, Monday-Friday.

 Feeding and Care

-We feed Hill’s Science Diet for our kennel food and offer daily treats and provide bedding.
+We feed Royal Canin for our kennel food and offer daily treats and provide bedding.
 Of course, you are always welcome to bring your own food and any special bedding, treats or toys and we will make sure that your pet has everything they need to make them feel at home during their stay.
 Our on-site veterinary care is available to our boarding pets.
 Our kennel attendant will care for your pet after business hours, on weekends, and on holidays.

 Minimal Boarding Requirements

 We are always concerned about the health and well being of our patients.
-We certainly don’t want pets returning home with problems they did not have prior to visiting Lancaster Veterinary Hospital.
+We certainly don’t want pets returning home with problems they did not have prior to visiting Animal Hospital of Danville.
 For this reason, we have implemented some minimal requirements for the health and well being of all pets utilizing our boarding facilities:

 Boarding Requirements for Cats